 Students start out as GAs and then become AIs later.
 Specifically, students usually work as GAs during their first two years and as AIs in their third through fifth years.
-In the fifth through eighth years students work as GAs or AIs according to department needs.
+In the fifth through seventh years students work as GAs or AIs according to department needs.
 The DGS assigns faculty supervisors and courses to students working as GAs, while the AI Coordinator assigns courses to AIs in coordination with the DGS.
-Individual faculty hire RAs when they have funding to do so and typically hire more advanced students.
+Individual faculty hire RAs when they have funding to do so and typically hire advanced students with G901 eligibility.